ndenStanford/ml-mesh/projects/keywords/compile/README.md

 - `pytest src/compiled_model_test.py -ra -vvv --full-trace --tb=long --capture=no`
 - `python -m src.upload_compiled_model`

-By default, the `settings.py` script will draw its environment variable values from the `dev.env` file located in `src/config`.
+As described in the previous section the `settings.py` script will fall back onto the `config/dev.env` file for any environment variables that it cant obtain from the environment.
 Editing that file allows for configuring development pipeline runs.

 ### 2.2 With containers